uberswe/WHMCS-Slack/CONTRIBUTING.md

 best to review the pull request within a few days.
 Please add a clear description of what the code should do or fix.

-All code contributed falls under the MIT license.
+All code contributed falls under the MIT license as described in the LICENSE file of this project.
 If you have any questions feel free to contact me.